oswida/cyber-en/datapack/npc.md

 1. Long, soft robe with gold threads
 2. A large, illuminated religious symbol suspended from a thick chain
 3. A shaved head with a drone control implant
-4. Blue Iroquois and eyes with color-changing irises
+4. Blue Mohawk hairstyle and eyes with color-changing irises
 5. Long boots, short shorts, orthalion signal jacket
 6. Sports tracksuit with neon logo of a well-known brand
 7. Khaki clothing stylized as a uniform